 Animals are always a fun and adorable option for a nursery, and little kids and babies love animals, so adding purple animals to a purple nursery could be a cute idea.
 We found these fitted crib sheets with purple animal outlines on white that look cute and fit your color scheme but wouldn’t be too intense.
 The stenciled design shows the animal’s outline without filling it with a lot of color that could be too stimulating for a baby to sleep.

 White and purple go well together, so we thought we’d show you how they worked in this nursery.
 In this nursery, Brittany used mostly white but added subtle purple pieces.
 These helped create a purple impression without using way too much of this intense color.
 You can see how the dark purple backs of the shelves and the purple letter decoration tie together without becoming overwhelming.
 The wall art pieces all have a combination of white and purple to break the purple up, and the designer can take advantage of that white and purple contrast.

 23) White Polka Dots

-While you can do polka dots in any color, purple is one color that looks good as a background with white polka dots.
+While you can do polka dots in any color, purple is one color that looks good as a background with white polka dots and makes for a great nursery idea.
 Unlike some colors, any shade of purple can be a background or a foreground color.
 You can get things like these light purple nursery organizers with white polka dots.
 The organizers are perfect for a dresser that you’re using as a changing table; plus, the polka dots will break up the monotony of so much purple.